neutrofoton/hi-docker/README.md

 docker container run hello-docker2 docker container run 36382b85ef7b

-# docker run also will download image (from docker hub if the image locally not exist), create and run a new container.
+# docker run will download image (from docker hub if the image locally not exist), create and run a new container.
 # ex:
 docker container run ubuntu